LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/BitcoinSync.md

 After synchronization, `makeGetAccountShape` returns information describing the account's state for display in LLM/LLD:
 1. **UTXOs and Transactions:** Obtained from `storage`.
 2. **Account Balance:** Calculated using the `getAccountBalance` function.
 3. **Fresh Address:** Calculated during account synchronization.
-According to BIP44, the fresh address of an account derived from `m / purpose' / coin_type' / account'` is the first address in `m / purpose' / coin_type' / account' / 0 / y` with no transactions.
+According to BIP44, the fresh address of an account derived from `m / purpose' / coin_type' / account'` is the first address in `m / purpose' / coin_type' / account' / 0 / x` with no transactions.
-4. **User Operations History:** Used by LLD/LLM for display in UI, the `mapTxToOperations` function converts transactions into operations.
+4. **User Operations History:** Used by LLD/LLM for display operations history in UI, the `mapTxToOperations` function converts transactions into operations history.
+Operations has more information than transactions, such as nature of the transaction(incoming transaction or outgoing transaction) and distinction between recipient address and change address.
 5. **Current Block Height:** Obtained directly from `https://explorers.api.live.ledger.com/blockchain/v4/btc/block/current`.